 Middle school-aged children need concrete experiences and teachable moments that help them to practice the critical thinking, problem-solving, and conflict resolution skills they’ll need to thrive as they enter their teenage years and young adulthood.
 We have designed our programming to empower boys to exercise agency for their needs and accountability for their choices.
 This improves participation in their relationships with family, peers, and school.

-Contact us at 800-975-7303 to learn more about our wilderness therapy program for struggling middle schoolers.
+Contact us at 800-975-7303 to learn more about our wilderness therapy program and our mental health services for struggling middle schoolers.
 We can help your family today!

 Get started today